 \subsubsection{Learning Diverse Image Colorization}

 Deshpande~\etal~\cite{deshpande2017learning} employed Variational Auto-Encoder (VAE) and Mixture Density Network (MDN) to yield multiple diverse yet realistic colorizations for a single grayscale image\footnote{Code is available at \url{https://github.com/aditya12agd5/divcolor}}.
-The authors first utilized VAE to learn a low-dimensional embedding for a color field of size $64\times 64 \times 2$, and then the MDN was employed to generate multiple colorizations.
+The authors first employed VAE to learn a low-dimensional embedding for a color field of size $64\times 64 \times 2$, and then used MDN to generate multiple colorizations.

-The VAE architecture encoder consists of four convolutional layers with a kernel size of $5\times 5$ and stride of two.
+The VAE architecture encoder consists of four convolutional layers with a kernel size of $5\times 5$ and a stride of two.
 The feature channels start at 128 and double in the successive encoder layer.
-Each convolutional layer is followed by batch normalization, and ReLU is used as an activation function.
+Batch normalization follows each convolutional layer, and ReLU serves as the activation function.
 The last layer of the encoder is fully connected.
-On the other hand, the decoder of the VAE architecture has five convolutional layers, each one preceded by linear upsampling and followed by batch normalization, and ReLU.
+On the other hand, the decoder of the VAE architecture has five convolutional layers, each preceded by linear upsampling, batch normalization, and ReLU.
 The input to the decoder is a d-dimensional embedding, and the output is a $64\times 64 \times 2$ color field.
 The convolutional kernel size is $4\times 4$ in the first layer, and in the remaining, it is of size $5\times5$.
-As mentioned earlier, activation function in all layers is ReLU, except in the last layer, where the activation function is \emph{TanH}.
-The output channels at each layer are halved in the decoder.
+The activation function in all layers is ReLU, except in the last layer, where the activation function is \emph{TanH}.
+The decoder halves the output channels at each layer.

 MDN consists of twelve convolutional layers and two fully connected layers and is activated by the ReLU function, which is followed by batch normalization.
-During the testing embeddings sampled from the MDN output can be used by the Decoder of the VAE to produce multiple colorizations.
+During testing, embeddings sampled from the MDN output can be used by the decoder of the VAE to produce multiple colorizations.
 To enhance the overall performance of the proposed architecture, the authors designed three loss functions: specificity, colorfulness, and gradient.